grafana/grafana-ansible-collection/roles/grafana_agent/README.md

 ## Requirements

+Please ensure that `curl` is intalled on Ansible controller.

-To use this role, You need a YAML file having the Grafana Agent configuration
+To use this role, You need a YAML file having the Grafana Agent configuration.

 ## Role Variables